Template Inheritance and Reusability

 <h1>{include title}</h1>

-You can also display a block from another template:
+You can also print a block from another template:

 {include footer from 'main.latte'}

-Printed blocks do not have access to the variables of the active context, except if the block is defined in the same file where it is included.
-However they do have access to the global variables.
+The rendered block does not have access to the variables of the active context, unless the block is defined in the same file where it is included.
+However, it does have access to global variables.

-You can pass variables to the block in the following way:
+You can pass variables to the block like this:

 {include footer, foo: bar, id: 123}

-You can use a variable or any expression in PHP as the block name.
-In this case, add the keyword block before the variable, so that it is known at compile-time that it is a block, and not insert template, whose name could also be in the variable:
+The block name can be a variable or any PHP expression.
+In this case, add the keyword block before the variable so that Latte knows at compile time that it's a block and not an included template, whose name could also be in a variable:

 {var $name = footer}